 So close to the elements – canyoning in the Valle Maggia

-One of them – for us of course the decisive one – is canyoning in the Valle Maggia.
+One of them – for us of course the one – is canyoning in the Valle Maggia.

 We approach each of the fabulous canyons in Ticino with respect for its uniqueness and its secrets, which it only reveals to those who bravely venture into the interior of the cave-like canyons.

-Canyoning in the Valle Maggia can be booked in different degrees of difficulty and in different locations.
+Canyoning in the Valle Maggia can be booked in different levels of difficulty and in different locations.
 Our certified guides bring the necessary equipment with them, show you the most beautiful places for the outdoor event in Ticino and lead you safely through difficult passages of your canyoning tour in the Valle Maggia.

 Canyoning for beginners and advanced in the Valle Maggia